-A furnace reset button is an important feature included with your HVAC system.
-Designed to quickly shut the unit off, the function is key to safely heating your home.
+A furnace reset button is an important feature included with your residential HVAC system.
+Designed to shut the unit off quickly, the function is key to safely heating your home.
 If your furnace reset button keeps tripping, it’s likely that your furnace is overheating.
 This may indicate a need for furnace repair services.

 All furnaces are equipped with a reset button.
 They are generally red or yellow and are located inside the blower compartment.
 The reset button is a safety feature that will shut down the furnace when a problem is detected, often a hot or overheating furnace, before it trips the circuit breaker.